-The Center received a substantial amount of its total revenue and other support from Caring for Denver (approximately 32% in 2020), Victims Assistance and Law Enforcement (approximately 17% in 2020), Law Assistance for Victims Grant (approximately 8% in 2020), and Victims of Crime Act (approximately 33% in 2020).
+The Center received a substantial amount of its total revenue and other support from Caring for Denver (32% for 2020) the Victims Assistance and Law Enforcement (approximately 4% and 17% in 2021 and 2020, respectively), Law Assistance for Victims Grant (approximately 8% and 8% in 2021 and 2020, respectively), and Victims of Crime Act (approximately 46% and 33% in 2021 and 2020, respectively).
 A significant reduction in the level of such support, if this were to occur, may have an adverse effect on the Center's programs and activities.